 This Policy shall be reviewed and approved by the board every once a year.

-Associated policies Risk Management Policy
+Associated policies | Risk Management Policy CorporateGovernanceFramework |

-References references Data Protection Act 2017
+References references | Data Protection Act 2017 Information and Communication Technologies Act 2001 |

 © 2022 Blackwave Capital Ltd. All Rights Reserved | Powered by TNM Online Solutions